 Guest author: Dr. Ramkumar Dhandapani

 Chromatography is coined from the Greek word chroma- which means color and -graphein which means to write.
 First recorded use of column chromatography can be traced back to Russian scientist Mikhail Tsvet who crushed calcium carbonate into a tube and added homogenized green plant leaves followed by organic solvent.
 He saw colored bands separate as solvent passed through the tube.
 That’s how chromatography started in practice at first by successfully separating various pigments from the leaves.
-In today’s world, there are many analytes that are colorless and are separated by chromatographic techniques and still coined under the same name.
+In today’s world, there are many analytes that are colorless and are separated by chromatographic techniques, like HPLC, that are still coined under the same name.

 Is a form of column chromatography that pumps a sample mixture or analyte in a solvent system commonly known as the mobile phase at specified flow through a column which contains stationary phase.
 Separation of analyte happens based on the analyte’s interaction with the mobile phase and stationary phase.